comprna/humming/README.md

 The method to build genes performs a fast clustering of transcripts (linear in the number of transcripts) by genomic extent (and strand) first.
 In a second step, it analyzes each transcript cluster, links transcripts according to the defined constraint, and recovers the sets of transcripts that form a gene (It recovers the connected components of the graph built using depth first search).
+Gene IDs are either numbered clusters, or made up from pre-existing gene IDs in the input file (if the option `reuse` is set).